 - Paste (Ctrl+V) Pastes the content of the clipboard.
 This action only works on text editors, it has no effect on the graph display. - Copy Control File Copies the current project's control file to other projects and adapts all input and output file names to match the projects' base names.
 A dialog will allow to select which projects' control file shall be modified.
-Existing control files will be overwritten.

-Note that this function does not check whether referenced structure files are actually present in all project directories.
-It only manages control files, but not structure files.

-- Insert Text Block Inserts the selected pre-defined text block to the current text editor at the cursor's position.
+Existing control files will be overwritten. - Note that this function does not check whether referenced structure files are actually present in all project directories.
+It only manages control files, but not structure files. - Insert Text Block Inserts the selected pre-defined text block to the current text editor at the cursor's position.
 If a graph is shown, this action will do nothing.
 Text blocks can be configured in the preferences dialog. - Reset File Reverts the current project's control file to the state before the last refinement.
 This function is only used for the Fullprof.2k backend, but not for BGMN, because BGMN usually does not modify STR and SAV files. - Find and Replace...(Ctrl+F) Searches a string in a control or structure file, and replaces it.
-If "use Regular Expression" is checked, the "Find" keyword will be interpreted as a regular expression pattern. - Preferences...
+If "use Regular Expression" is checked, the "Find" keyword will be interpreted as a regular expression pattern. - Find in Files Searches a string in all or a specific type of all open text files.
+The search string is interpreted as a regular expression pattern.
+If a capture is specified, only the capture will be displayed in the match list.
+Else the entire matching line will be displayed. - Preferences...
 Opens the program's preferences dialog.
 All preference options are discussed in detail in section 3.